Weltklang vs Blue Label baritones: What are the differences?

 Weltklang vs Blue Label baritones: Which is better?

 I certainly cannot answer that, since I haven’t played either.
 Even if I had, “better” is often subjective, and open to personal feelings and opinions.
-That said, I do own a 2004 Medusa bari.
+That said, I did own a 2004 Medusa bari.
 (Made by VMI, and a successor to these horns.)
-Is it “better” than my Mark VI?
-No. Is it better than my Committee III?
-No. It is however, a very different animal to both of them, and if I ever truly need a low A bari, it is the one that gets the gig.
+Was it “better” than my Mark VI?
+No. Was it better than my Committee III?
+No. It was however, a very different animal to both of them, and for nearly 15 years was my low A bari whenever I needed one.